Emergency Intercom Repairs Melbourne

 The gate is physically jammed — misaligned track, debris obstruction, or a failed limit switch preventing the motor from engaging.
 The intercom fires correctly but the gate can’t move.
 We inspect the mechanical components and clear or adjust the obstruction.

 A failed relay, shorted wire, or faulty gate controller can leave the gate permanently open — a serious security exposure.
-We identify the fault causing the gate to hold open and restore normal open/close operation immediately.
+We identify the fault causing the gate to hold open and restore normal open/close operation after testing.

 We diagnose the full intercom-to-gate circuit — from the button press to the gate movement — to pinpoint exactly where the signal is lost or the hardware has failed.